mbr/simplekv/docs/index.rst

    :members: __contains__, __iter__, delete, get, get_file, iter_keys, keys,
              open, put, put_file

+Some backends support an efficient copy operation, which is provided by a mixin class:

+.. autoclass:: simplekv.CopyMixin
+   :members: copy

 In addition to that, a mixin class is available for backends that provide a method to support URL generation: